-Recommendation: ONC should require the RCE, as it works on standards, implementation guidance, profiles and other enabling material to make such material open to the public without restrictions on use or reuse except as necessary to enforce certification marks or other proofs of QHIN compliance with RCE-defined requirements.
+Recommendation 11: ONC should require the RCE, as it works on standards, implementation guidance, profiles and other enabling material to make such material open to the public without restrictions on use or reuse except as necessary to enforce certification marks or other proofs of QHIN compliance with RCE-defined requirements.

 The TF discussed how ONC should judge the success or failure of the RCE and what interim milestones might be considered.
-The TF felt the RCE should be judged primarily based on outcomes-based measures and the real-world success of interoperability.
-That is, the TEF and the RCE will be judged successful if providers and patients adopt and receive services through QHINs that address the policy goals in the 21st Century Cures Act.
-Secondary measures should be satisfaction or survey-based, measuring the perceptions (including the user experience of interoperability) primarily of patients and providers, and secondarily of Health IT developers and QHINs.
+The TF felt the RCE should be judged primarily based on outcomes-based measures (e.g., those set forth in the "impact" domain and subdomains of the National Quality Forum's Interoperability Measurement Framework) and the real-world success of interoperability.
+That is, as a voluntary framework, the TEF and the RCE will be judged successful if providers and patients adopt and receive services through QHINs that address the policy goals in the 21st Century Cures Act.
+Secondary measures should be satisfaction or survey-based, measuring the perceptions (including the user experience of interoperability) primarily of patients and providers, and secondarily of health IT developers and QHINs.
 Process-based measured should be viewed as leading indicators of eventual outcome and satisfaction-based success.
-Because of the complexity of this effort, outcome, satisfaction and process measures should be defined with the end in mind, and working backward to satisfy the twin constraints of realism-feasibility and policy urgency.
+Because of the complexity of this effort, outcome, satisfaction and process measures should be defined with the end in mind, and working backward to satisfy the twin constraints of feasibility and policy urgency.

-Recommendation: ONC should develop a set of outcomes-based measures and associated milestones based on expected patient and provider real-world experiences enabled through the TEF and associated RCE activities.
-The RCE should define a set of satisfaction, user experience and process measures and metrics linked to the outcome measures.
-Measures and milestones should be defined from the perspective of the desired real-world goals expected to be achieved by the end of year three and then work backwards to interim goals, balancing realism-feasibility and urgency.
-Outcome measures and milestones should be set based on high-priority use cases (see the TF recommendations on Permitted Uses).
+Recommendation 12: ONC should develop a set of outcomes-based goals, measures and associated milestones based on expected patient and provider real-world experiences enabled through the TEF and associated RCE activities.
+The RCE should define a set of satisfaction, user experience and process measures and metrics linked to the outcome goals and measures.
+Measures and milestones should be defined from the perspective of the desired real-world goals expected to be achieved by the end of year three and then work backwards to interim goals, balancing feasibility and urgency.
+Outcome goals, measures and milestones should be set based on high-priority use cases (see the TF recommendations on Permitted Uses).

+2.3.
 Qualified Health Information Networks

 The TF discussed the meaning of "Participant Neutral" provided in the in the definition of QHIN on page 28 of the TEF.
-The TF had a great difficultly untangling the policy intent of the language from the mechanics of the language itself.
-We understood the language "none of the exchanges of EHI by or on behalf of the Qualified HIN include the Qualified HIN itself (whether directly or indirectly) as one of the parties" to preclude, for example, an EHR or a large provider or pharmacy organization, from establishing a QHIN serving its members or users.
+The TF had a great deal of difficultly untangling the policy intent of the language from the mechanics of the language itself.
+We understood the language "none of the exchanges of EHI by or on behalf of the Qualified HIN include the Qualified HIN itself (whether directly or indirectly) as one of the parties" to preclude, for example, an EHR vendor or a large provider or pharmacy organization, from establishing a QHIN serving its members or users.
 We had difficulty both with the language itself and with the policy intent behind the language.
 Here are two examples:

-- It is not clear how an EHR vendor running a QHIN is including "itself" when it returns data from the providers who use the QHIN technology - Many-Some existing vendor-specific exchanges are in fact run by separate not-for-profit entities governed by the provider organizations who use the technology.
+- It is not clear how an EHR vendor running a QHIN is including "itself" when it returns data from the providers who use the QHIN technology - Some existing vendor-specific exchanges are in fact run by separate not-for-profit entities governed by the provider organizations that use the technology.